 For tire pressure, whoever is responsible for maintaining the vehicle’s conditions, such as the trucker or their trucking company, are often held responsible for causing the crash.

-Dangerous road conditions, such as potholes or foliage present on the roads, may be a fault of the local government or road maintenance teams who are responsible for keeping the roadways safe.
+Dangerous road conditions, such as potholes or foliage present on the roads, might be a fault of the local government or road maintenance teams who are responsible for keeping the roadways safe.
 However, if the road conditions are made dangerous by the presence of weather catastrophes such as hurricanes or tornadoes, it may be the driver’s responsibility for choosing to drive through these conditions.

 Overweight trucking loads are typically the fault of the driver or the company who may have pressured them into taking on more than their vehicle could handle.

 When it comes to tire defects, a number of different parties could be at fault for causing the crash.
-If the tire was defective upon leaving the factory, the manufacture may be able to be held liable.
-If the tires were improperly stored by the tire shop, the distributor may be able to be held liable.
+If the tire was defective upon leaving the factory, the manufacture might be able to be held liable.
+If the tires were improperly stored by the tire shop, the distributor might be able to be held liable.
 If a tire was fitted incorrectly or inflated properly before installation, the mechanic who changed the tire could be held liable for the accident.